-Informing the service of an infectious disease or illness that has been identified while the child has not attended the service, and that may impact on the health and wellbeing of other children, staff and parents/guardians attending the service V Ensuring that the service is provided with a current medical management plan (refer to Definitions), if applicable (Regulation 162(d)) V Notifying the service when their child will be absent from their regular program 1 Notifying staff/educators if there is a change in the condition of a/their child's health, or if there have been any recent accidents or incidents that may impact on the child's care e.g. any bruising or head injuries.
-Part of the Child Safe Standards, it is important that if a child presents upon arrival to the service with any visible injury or trauma, this should be discussed and documented prior to the parent/guardian leaving the service (refer to Child Safe Environment and Wellbeing policy) R ٧ V 1 V Responding immediately to any incident, injury or medical emergency (refer to procedures and Administration of First Aid policy) R R R Ensuring that a parent/guardian of the child is notified as soon as is practicable, but not later than 24 hours after the occurrence, if the child is involved in any incident, injury, trauma or illness while at the service (Regulation 86) R V V Notifying other person/s as authorised on the child's enrolment form when the parents/guardians are not contactable R √ √ Considering the emotional wellbeing of all children and educators during and following an accident, injury, trauma or illness events V V √ Ensuring that regulatory and legislative responsibilities are met in relation to any incident, injury or medical emergency R √ √ Ensuing notifications of serious incidents (refer to Definitions) are made to the regulatory authority (DE) (refer to Definition) through the NQA IT System (refer to Definitions) as soon as is practicable but not later than 24 hours after the occurrence R V Recording details of any incident, injury or illness in the Incident, Injury, Trauma and Illness Record (refer to Definitions) as soon as is practicable but not later than 24 hours after the occurrence R √ Signing the Incident, Injury, Trauma and Illness Record, thereby acknowledging that they have been made aware of the incident √ Reviewing and evaluating procedures after an incident or illness as part of the quality improvement process and taking appropriate action to remove the cause if required.
-For example, removing a nail found protruding from climbing equipment or retraining staff to adhere more closely to the service's Hygiene Policy R V V
+Informing the service of an infectious disease or illness that has been identified while the child has not attended the service, and that may impact on the health and wellbeing of other children, staff and parents/guardians attending the service \checkmark Ensuring that the service is provided with a current medical management plan (refer to Definitions), if applicable (Regulation 162(d)) V Notifying the service when their child will be absent from their regular program \checkmark Notifying staff/educators if there is a change in the condition of a/their child's health, or if there have been any recent accidents or incidents that may impact on the child's care e.g. any bruising or head injuries.
+Part of the Child Safe Standards, it is important that if a child presents upon arrival to the service with any visible injury or trauma, this should be discussed and documented prior to the parent/guardian leaving the service (refer to Child Safe Environment and Wellbeing policy) R V 1 V √ Responding immediately to any incident, injury or medical emergency (refer to procedures and Administration of First Aid policy) R R R Ensuring that a parent/guardian of the child is notified as soon as is practicable, but not later than 24 hours after the occurrence, if the child is involved in any incident, injury, trauma or illness while at the service (Regulation 86) R V V Notifying other person/s as authorised on the child's enrolment form when the parents/guardians are not contactable R \checkmark V Considering the emotional wellbeing of all children and educators during and following an accident, injury, trauma or illness events \checkmark \checkmark \checkmark Ensuring that regulatory and legislative responsibilities are met in relation to any incident, injury or medical emergency R \checkmark V Ensuing notifications of serious incidents (refer to Definitions) are made to the regulatory authority (DE) (refer to Definition) through the NQA IT System (refer to Definitions) as soon as is practicable but not later than 24 hours after the occurrence R V R V Recording details of any incident, injury or illness in the Incident, Injury, Trauma and Illness Record (refer to Definitions) as soon as is practicable but not later than 24 hours after the occurrence \checkmark Injury, Trauma and Illness Record (refer to Definitions) as soon as

-Ensuring that completed medication records are kept until the end of 3 years after the child's last attendance (Regulation 92, 183) R V Ensuring that Incident, Injury, Trauma and Illness Records are maintained and stored securely until the child is 25 years old (Regulations 87, 183) (refer to Privacy and Confidentiality Policy) R V Communicating with families about children's health requirements in culturally sensitive ways and implementing individual children's medical management plans, where relevant R V V V Being contactable, either directly or through emergency contacts listed on the child's enrolment form, in the event of an incident requiring medical attention V Requesting the parents/guardians make arrangements for the child or children involved in an incident or medical emergency to be collected from the service, or informing parents/guardians if an ambulance has been called R V V V Collecting their child as soon as possible when notified of an incident, injury or medical emergency involving their child √ Arranging payment of all costs incurred when an ambulance service required for their child at the service √
+Ensuring that completed medication records are kept until the end of 3 years after the child's last attendance (Regulation 92, 183) R V Ensuring that Incident, Injury, Trauma and Illness Records are maintained and stored securely until the child is 25 years old (Regulations 87, 183) (refer to Privacy and Confidentiality Policy) R \checkmark Communicating with families about children's health requirements in culturally sensitive ways and implementing individual children's medical management plans, where relevant R \checkmark \checkmark \checkmark Being contactable, either directly or through emergency contacts listed on the child's enrolment form, in the event of an incident requiring medical attention \checkmark Requesting the parents/guardians make arrangements for the child or children involved in an incident or medical emergency to be collected from the service, or informing parents/guardians if an ambulance has been called R V V Collecting their child as soon as possible when notified of an incident, injury or medical emergency involving their child \checkmark Arranging payment of all costs incurred when an ambulance service required for their child at the service \checkmark